ashishpcmu/dataviz-portfolio/README.md

 # What I hope to learn

 I’m here to learn all the things—obviously!
-But more specifically, I want to explore best practices in data storytelling, improve my ability to design effective and intuitive visualizations, and experiment with different tools and techniques.
-I’d also love to dive deeper into interactivity, animation, and ways to make data more engaging for diverse audiences.
-Maybe I should list everything I hope to learn in Markdown, like this:
+But more specifically, I want to explore best practices in effective data storytelling to an audience, improve my ability to design effective and intuitive visualizations, and experiment with different tools and techniques.
+I’d also love to dive deeper into ways to make data more engaging for diverse audiences.
+Here is a list of things I am hoping to learn!

-## Key Learning Areas

-<span style="color:blue; font-weight:bold;">✔ How to choose the best visualization graphs and charts for different datasets</span>
+<span style="color:blue; font-weight:bold;">→ How to choose the best visualization graphs and charts for different datasets</span>

-<span style="color:green; font-style:italic;">✔ Best practices for making charts engaging and understandable</span>
+<span style="color:green; font-style:italic;">→ Best practices for making charts engaging and understandable</span>

-<span style="color:purple; text-decoration:underline;">✔ Tools like Tableau, and Datawrapper for creating visual stories</span>
+<span style="color:purple; text-decoration:underline;">→ Tools like Tableau, and Datawrapper for creating visual stories</span>

-<span style="color:red; font-weight:bold; font-style:italic;">✔ How to use color, layout, and typography effectively</span>
+<span style="color:red; font-weight:bold; font-style:italic;">→ How to use color, layout, and typography effectively</span>

 # Portfolio

+## Using Datawrapper for quick visualization

-##Here's the first chart I made in this course:
+Here's the first chart I made in this course using Datawrapper!

 <iframe title="Is your city prepared for Urban Mobility ?  " aria-label="Split Bars" id="datawrapper-chart-fkZRi" src="https://datawrapper.dwcdn.net/fkZRi/2/" scrolling="no" frameborder="0" style="width: 0; min-width: 100% !important; border: none;" height="1734" data-external="1"></iframe><script type="text/javascript">!function(){"use strict";window.addEventListener("message",(function(a){if(void 0!==a.data["datawrapper-height"]){var e=document.querySelectorAll("iframe");for(var t in a.data["datawrapper-height"])for(var r,i=0;r=e[i];i++)if(r.contentWindow===a.source){var d=a.data["datawrapper-height"][t]+"px";r.style.height=d}}}))}();
 </script>